Createdd/Writing/2018/articles/Reflect2018.md

 ### Discipline

 Taking cold showers everyday needs discipline.
 Every time you are asked to put yourself into a painful state to achieve greatness.
 I chose the word pain here on purpose.
-Because it is painful to expose yourself to the merciless coldness of the fresh water after a long day in winter.
+Because it is painful to expose yourself to the merciless cold of the fresh water after a long day in winter.
 You might be tired, hungry or cold.
 It takes courage to embrace the ice that is raining down on you when all you want is just a warm bed.
 But all this helps to discipline yourself.
 As Greg Plitt said: "Life is not about waiting for the storm to pass but learning to dance in the rain".

 ## Sports